10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 ### Object Design

-Firstly, if a function is not specific to an object, it should be included in a functional <a href="#namespacing">namespace</a> as referenced above.
+Firstly, if a function is not specific to an object, it should be included in a functional [namespace](#namespacing) as referenced above.

 Objects should be well-defined, atomic, and fully documented in the leading docblock for the file.
 Every method and property within the object must themselves be fully documented, and relate to the object itself.